-Whatever your reason for visiting the Castle Hotel, whilst you are here there are plenty of local attractions and activities to suit all interests, ages, tastes and timescales.
+Whatever your reason for visiting our lovely part of Wales, whilst you are here there are plenty of local attractions and activities to suit all interests, ages, tastes and timescales.
 Conwy is one of only three World Heritage Sites in Wales.

 Conwy itself is bursting with interesting places to see.
 First and foremost Conwy Castle (www.cadw.wales.gov.uk) and its town walls which form the gateway to Conwy town is a “must see” in anyone’s schedule.
 The town itself boasts the splendidly restored medieval mansion Plas Mawr (www.cadw.wales.gov.uk) and Aberconwy House (www.nationaltrust.org.uk).
 Walking the castle walls and visiting Wales’ Smallest House on the quayside is a real treat for children and afterwards there are numerous shops for mums and dads to browse.
 Conwy is also home to the Royal Cambrian Academy Art Gallery (www.rcaconwy.org) which has a variety of exhibitions all year round.
 Throughout the summer Conwy is host to a series of weekend events and festivals both centrally and in the area surrounding Conwy (www.eventsnorthwales.co.uk)